heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 - [Additional resources](#additional-resources)
 - [Sources](#sources)

-## Introduction to your first chapter
+## Introduction to your first course

-Welcome to the first chapter of the course!
+Welcome to the first course of the teaching unit!

-Each of the chapter of this course will follow quite the same structure:
+Each of the courses of this teaching unit will follow quite the same structure:

-- A short introduction to the topic with its objectives ;
+- A short introduction to the topic with its objectives;
-- A theoretical part to explain the topic ;
+- A theoretical part to explain the topic;
-- A practical part to apply what you learned ;
+- A practical part to apply what you learned;
-- A conclusion part to summarize what you did and learned and to test your knowledge ;
+- A conclusion part to summarize what you did and learned and to test your knowledge;
-- A quick feedback section to let us know if it was easy or hard and how we can improve ;
+- A quick feedback section to let us know if it was easy or hard and how we can improve;
 - Additional resources to go further as well as the sources used to create the chapter.